Prag8855/aab/content/guides/freelance-visa.md

 **You do not need to speak German** to get a freelance visa.[^27]

-**You do not need a degree**, except if your profession requires one.
-For example, you can't be a freelance lawyer without a law degree.[^12] - [Find the requirements for your profession](https://www.anerkennung-in-deutschland.de/en/interest/finder/profession)
+**You do not need a degree** or relevant education, except [if your profession requires it](https://www.anerkennung-in-deutschland.de/en/interest/finder/profession).
+For example, you can't be a lawyer without a law degree, but you can be a software developer or a photographer.[^12]

 ## Freelance visa alternatives